the-turing-way/the-turing-way/book/website/communication/aa/aa-tips.md

 ## Revisit the authorship policy before you start to write each article
 Each article from a project may not have the same authorship due to the specialist nature of certain types of publications and different aspects of a project.

-* To make credit for the project more equitable, it is worth considering what publications can be written to give chance for different team members to be first author.
+* To make credit for the project more equitable, it is worth considering what publications can be written to give a chance for different team members to be first author.
 You may also want to have some publications that give authorship to the whole team equally.
     * Junior members of the team will gain more advantage from first author papers than more senior members.
 It will have an impact on their career status and job prospects.
     * Sharing out the first author role will also distribute the workload more fairly throughout your team as the first author is responsible for a large part of the work involved in writing and administering the paper.